Shoelace Tips for Sports

 - Yet another firm lacing is Zipper Lacing, though this is very tricky to tighten.

-- When breaking in heavy leather boots, 2-1-3 Lacing creates a firm Double Cross over the ankle that reduces pinching and may help prevent painful "lace bite".
+- When breaking in heavy leather boots, Two-One-Three Lacing creates a firm Double Cross over the ankle that reduces pinching and may help prevent painful "lace bite".

 Runners / Joggers